mhasanmeet/Git-Cmd-basic/README.md

 5. <code>git commit -m "message"</code> : is same as 4  but in here you can pass your desired message the this operation.

-6. <code>git remote add origin<remote link></code> : is a git command in where we add remote repository link in the command.
+6. <code>git remote add origin {remote link}</code> : is a git command in where we add remote repository link in the command.

-7. <code>git remote set-url origin<remote link></code> : is a git command which is use for set remote origin link if current link is unavailable or deleted.
+7. <code>git remote set-url origin {remote link}</code> : is a git command which is use for set remote origin link if current link is unavailable or deleted.

 8. <code>git merge</code> :